Kenneth O. Hall

-Sir Kenneth Octavius Hall (born 24 April 1941) served as the governor-general of Jamaica from 16 February 2006 to 26 February 2009.
+Sir Kenneth Octavius Hall (born 24 April 1941) is a former diplomat who served as the governor-general of Jamaica from 16 February 2006 to 26 February 2009.
 He was Jamaica's fifth governor-general since independence in 1962.

 Early life and education

 Hall was born in Lucea, Jamaica, and attended Rusea's High School.
 Hall holds a Bachelor's degree in History, a post-graduate diploma in International Relations, and a PhD in History from Queen's University in Kingston, Ontario, Canada.

 Career

 Prior to becoming Governor-General, he was a Pro-Vice Chancellor and Principal of the University of the West Indies, Mona Campus.
 Hall has served in several other positions, including: